Find out by revisiting this post from last year where Dr. Oz talks about the potential of shower filters to prevent hair loss.]

-The shower filter demonstrated by Dr. Oz to the left is the Culligan WSH-C125 Wall-mount Showerhead with Shower Filter, a product my company is proud to offer, along with the Sprite SL-CM-M Slim Line Universal Shower Filter System, pictured above.
+The shower filter demonstrated by Dr. Oz above is the Culligan WSH-C125 Wall-mount Showerhead with Shower Filter, a product my company is proud to offer, along with the Sprite SL-CM-M Slim Line Universal Shower Filter System, pictured to the left.
 Both shower filters are quick and easy to install, and will near instantaneously reduce the levels of chlorine that can dry you out.
 Not to mention reduce the clean chemical smell that you are likely far too accustomed to, if you pour your water from a municipal source.

 Again, I cannot state strongly enough how skeptical I am of TV doctors – and even most hair loss claims.
 For full disclosure, I am also not a man that suffers from hair loss, so I am not a direct hit for this segment in terms of targeting.

 But I do know just a little something about water, city and well, and what contaminants are lurking in each.
 I also know just enough of the science behind what these contaminants can do.
 And for me, this segment on – yes – the Oprah Winfrey show – checks out as a reference that I would not hesitate to pass along to any friend or colleague.